 Students will continue their study of ceramic media and design problems.
 Individuals will plan and analyze units of study with the instructor in order to develop skills in specific areas and knowledge.
 Technique is integrated with student ideas, aesthetics and personal expression.
-Art history, art criticism, and philosophy will be included in the study of art from the 17th century through present day.
 A fee of \$20.00 will be charged for instructional materials used in projects kept by the student.